nikhilbenny-pixel/trial/prompt_manual.md

 5. Generate contiguous, mutually exclusive weight slabs using every adjacent pair of boundaries.
 Adjacent slabs must never overlap.
 Use the following convention:
-- First slab:
-  lower boundary = greaterThanInclusive upper boundary = lessThanInclusive
-- Every subsequent slab:
+- Every slab:
   lower boundary = greaterThan
   upper boundary = lessThanInclusive
 Example:
-0–3000 : weight >= 0 AND weight <= 3000
+0–3000 : weight <= 3000
 3000–5000 : weight > 3000 AND weight <= 5000
 5000–6000 : weight > 5000 AND weight <= 6000
 6. Never merge adjacent slabs.
 7. Include a CID in a slab only if its restricted weight range completely covers that slab.
-8. Every CID boundary and every business requirement boundary must become a slab boundary.
 No decision may exist outside the business requirement weight range.
-Every business weight boundary from the selected CIDs MUST appear as a split point in the generated decisions.
+Every business weight boundary from the selected CIDs MUST appear as a split point in the generated Rules.
 For example:
 If the selected CIDs have ranges:
 - CID A: 0–6000